Phone: 024 765 23102

 The main objectives of our research are the following:

 - To engineer optimized phages, with the preferred characteristics depending on the downstream application, specifically targeting the pathogens of interest.

 - To understand the cell biology aspects of bacterial infection and phage therapy in a mammalian cell environment.

 - To expand this system further in in vivo studies and in other organisms.

-For my research, I use confocal and live microscopy, advanced molecular biology methods, including CRISPR/Cas9, biochemical and microbiology approaches.
+For our research, we use confocal and advanced live microscopy, advanced molecular biology methods, including CRISPR/Cas9, biochemical, microbiology approaches and synthetic biology.

 Journals: I have reviewed for multiple journals, including amongst other: Microorganisms, Viruses, Critical Reviews in Microbiology, mBio (ASM), PHAGE, Nature Biotechnology, Trends in Microbiology, BMC Microbiology.